 Award-winning author Steve Rabey presents more than twenty firsthand accounts of faith under pressure, many of them illustrated with war-time photos, letters, and journal entries.
 At a time when many who lived through these trying times are dying, their stories live on, passing on a legacy of faith and fortitude to future generations.

-Steve Rabey is an award-winning author of over 30 books and has written extensive articles which have been featured in The Washington Post, The Los Angeles Times, and Religion News Service.
-Steve has an M.A. in church history from Denver Seminary and has taught at Denver and Fuller seminaries and the U.S. Air Force Academy.
+Co-Writer Steve Rabey is an award-winning author of 30+ books and 2,000+ articles for 100+ major media outlets including The New York Times and Christianity Today.
+His books on faith and culture for ABA and CBA publishers include study Bibles; the bestselling Rachel's Tears about Columbine shooting victim Rachel Scott (350,000+ copies sold) and The Lessons of St. Francis (50,000+ copies sold).
+Steve's articles have been published by major outlets including The Washington Post, The Los Angeles Times, and Religion News Service.
+He has covered religion for the Colorado Springs Gazette for two decades (church mergers, Billy Graham's legacy, "nones").
+Recent stories about Christians and legalized marijuana for OnFaith generated 7,000+ Facebook shares.
+Steve has an M.A. in church history from Denver Seminary.
+He has taught at Denver and Fuller seminaries and the U.S. Air Force Academy.
 He and his author/speaker wife Lois are celebrating 25 years together.

 |Release Date||Oct 31, 2006|